By Nick Nilsson

 Bottom line, it's an INCREDIBLY effective way to burn fat.
 You burn a TON of calories during the training itself because you're never really resting AND it gears up your metabolism for a long time afterwards.
 Training is extremely time-efficient because is literally not a single wasted second...you're moving during the entire workout.

-How to do Bodyweight Fat-Loss Circuit Training
+How To Do Bodyweight Fat-Loss Circuit Training

 So THIS version of Fat Loss Circuit Training is done a little differently than what I explained in the link above.
 With this one, you'll be selecting three bodyweight exercises that work the "big" muscles of your body...chest, back and legs.